influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/spec.md

 ## Identifiers

-Identifiers are tokens which refer to database names, retention policy names, user names, measurement names, tag keys, and field names.
+Identifiers are tokens which refer to database names, retention policy names, user names, measurement names, tag keys, and field keys.

 The rules: